young-rex/social-via-email/Lemitar.md

 ### 6.4.
 Leaning Toward Real-World Patterns

 The office phone analogy is not accidental.
-Once Lemitar is established, it will evolve leaning toward how humans work and organize in the real world.
+Once Lemitar is established, it will naturally evolve toward how humans work and organize in the real world.
 The patterns will feel familiar — front desks, direct extensions, auto-attendants — because Lemitar mirrors real-world social organization rather than inventing abstract technical constructs.
 The vision sets the principles, but how Lemitars organize internally will evolve naturally, just as offices developed their own phone trees and routing conventions over time.

 ## 7. Proof of Concept: Social via Email